Punjabi Christians: Pre-colonial

-Armenians have been visiting the Indian subcontinent, especially the Punjab region, for trading purposes since the early part of the 2nd millennium.
-There are sparse records existing that document Armenians settling in the region prior to the reign of Akbar.
+Armenians began visiting the Indian subcontinent, especially the Punjab region, for trading purposes since the early part of the 2nd millennium.
+There are sparse records that document Armenians settling in the region prior to the reign of Mughal emperor Akbar.
 In the mid-16th century, Akbar invited the Armenian merchant Hakobjan, who was based out of Lahore to settle in Agra, and asked him to convince other Armenians based in Punjab to also move to the imperial city.
 By the 1570s, there was a regular presence of Armenian merchants in the city of Lahore, whom specialized in high-value and low-quantity goods with Persia and Central Asia.
 In the early 16th century, there was an Armenian colony established in Lahore.
 There was an Armenian quarter of the city, enclosed by a wall of the city fort.
 There were interactions between the Armenians and Jesuits, as recorded in the letters left by the Jesuits.
 The Armenian archbishop died on his way to Lahore via a Persian land-route in 1599, with his belongings being looted.
 Some of the looted books of the deceased Armenian archbishop came into the possession of the Jesuit Emmanuel Pinheiro, which upset the Armenians.
 In a letter dating to 6 September 1604, Jerome Xavier records that the Armenians in Lahore could practice their Christian faith freely due to a royal decree (firman) issued by Akbar.
 Emmanuel Pinheiro, writing on 12 August 1609, states that the Mughal governor threatened to exterminate the Christian religion from the city of Lahore, spooking the Armenians, causing some of them to flee the city, as the Armenians did not have the desire to become religious martyrs.
 The Jesuits attempted to convince the Armenians of Lahore to convert to Catholicism.
 Mirza Iskandar, the father of Mirza Zulqarnain, left behind a will bequeathing a sum of 2,000 rupees to the church and Christians of Lahore.
 Additionally, a sum of 600 rupees was for a Christian cemetery of Lahore.